BLaurent/littlewebcorner_old/content/post/data-science-project.md

 Today's article will be very different from what I put on my website so far.
 As I am writing this I am not even sure of the exact content yet, but let's start anyway.
-So, I've been working for more than one year part-time on a data science project for a customer manufacture plastic parts.
+So, I've been working for more than one year part-time on a data science project for a customer manufacturing plastic parts.
 It does all the molding and the painting.
 Those parts are not very cheap to produce and there was a lot of scrap.
 As result, they hired us to find a way to reduce this scrap rate and save money of course.
 We've discovered other things in this project that weren't exactly part of project description.
-In the end, we should have been more cautious about our prerequires and constraints.
+In the end, we should have been more cautious about our prerequisite and constraints.

 # Designing the solution
-In terms of complexity it is between mediumish and hard, papers we use are fifteen years old on average, and honestly, we didn't use fancy neuron network.
+In terms of complexity it is between mediumish and hard, papers we use are fifteen years old on average, and honestly, we didn't use fancy neural net.
 The choice made one year ago is ok, but we are facing difficulties today that could have been avoided using more *modern* methods.
 So couple of meeting with the customer later, we realize that cloud was not an option, what will be delivered and tested must run in the factory IT room to avoid data leakage.
 I've been doing mostly cloud for